behnaz-hosseini/EDiTS/README.md

 # EDiTS - Embayment Decompression in Two Stages
 A MATLAB code (written in v.
 R2020a) for modeling diffusion of H2O and CO2 through rhyolitic melt embayments during two-stage, continuous magma decompression.
-The example is set up to fit H2O and CO2 concentration gradients measured along a XX-um long quartz-hosted rhyolitic melt embayment that was experimentally decompressed from 150 to XX MPa at 780 C and a rate of XX MPa/s.
+The example is set up to fit H2O and CO2 concentration gradients measured along a 150-um long quartz-hosted rhyolitic melt embayment that was experimentally decompressed from 150 to 30 MPa at 780 C with an initial rate of 0.009 MPa/s, a transition pressure of 80 MPa, and a final rate of 0.06 MPa/s.

 Instructions for running code: